 Beacon to the Saints

-The Mesa Temple is both a spiritual and literal beacon to those in Mesa Arizona.
-It is a reminder to all that it is a place where individuals can go to make sacred promises with God, feel His spirit, and escape from the hectic demands of day-to-day life.
+The Mesa Temple is both a spiritual and literal beacon to those in Mesa and surrounding communities.
+It is a place where individuals can go to make sacred promises with God, feel His spirit, and feel peace away from the hectic demands of day-to-day life.

 At night, the exterior of the building is illuminated by over one million lumens of light.
 It’s a beautiful and peaceful place to be.